gwastro/pycbc/docs/inference.rst

    name = chirp_distance_to_distance

-A useful transform for these purposes is the :py:class:`pycbc.transforms.CustomTransform`, which allows for arbitrary transforms using any function in the :py:mod:`pycbc.conversions`, :py:mod:`pycbc.coordinates`, or :py:mod:`pycbc.cosmology` modules, along with numpy math functions.
+A useful transform for these purposes is the :py:class:`CustomTransform <pycbc.transforms.CustomTransform>`, which allows for arbitrary transforms using any function in the :py:mod:`pycbc.conversions`, :py:mod:`pycbc.coordinates`, or :py:mod:`pycbc.cosmology` modules, along with numpy math functions.
 For example, the following would use the I-Love-Q relationship :py:meth:`pycbc.conversions.dquadmon_from_lambda` to relate the